 Branson Travel Guide

 Nestled among three picturesque lakes, the year-round holiday town of Branson is a live entertainment capital that has become known as a family-friendly Las Vegas or 'Ozark Disneyland'.
-With 49 theatres and more than 100 daily shows all firmly geared towards families, and three exciting theme parks and family entertainment centres, it attracts thousands of visitors in search of a commercialised celebration of the American spirit.
+It has dozens of theatres and more than 100 daily shows all firmly geared towards families, as well as a number of exciting theme parks and family entertainment centres.

-Branson is a paradise of outlet malls and factory shops, but the most pleasant place for a bargain in Branson is Branson Landing, a pedestrian waterfront on Lake Taneycomo with more than 100 shops and restaurants.
+Branson is a paradise of outlet malls and factory shops, but the most popular place to shop is Branson Landing, a pedestrian waterfront on Lake Taneycomo with more than 100 shops and restaurants.
 There's even a 'town square' with synchronised fountain and fire shows.
 Apple Tree Mall is a huge flea market with plenty of antiques.
 For the biggest bargains though, head to the Tanger Outlet Center or Factory Merchants Branson.

 There is no shortage of family-friendly restaurants in Branson, ranging from steakhouses and barbecue joints to Mexican cantinas and seafood restaurants.
 A good budget option for families with picky eaters is the Grand Country Buffet, while Dolly Parton's Dixie Stampede Dinner and Show is great for a special night out.
 Another popular restaurant is the White River Fish House, a seafood and steak restaurant with good views and interesting local foods like alligator and catfish.

 While Branson is primarily a family-friendly resort, there are a few bars and nightclubs in town.
-A number of restaurants, including the perennially popular Outback, offer pub and bar sections with live music in the evenings that become party hotspots for adult visitors to Branson, and The Club at lodge of the Ozarks is popular with younger crowds, with entertainment like comedy shows accompanying supper.
+A number of restaurants, including the perennially popular Outback, offer pub and bar sections with live music in the evenings that become party hotspots for adult visitors to Branson, and The Club at Lodge of the Ozarks is popular with younger crowds, with entertainment like comedy shows accompanying supper.

 One of the most popular attractions in Branson is the plethora of live stage shows ranging from Chinese acrobats to musical Bible stories.
-The Presleys' Country Jubilee plays in an interesting venue: the Ozark Caves; while the Moon River Theatre hosts everything from magic shows to comedy and Johnny Cash tributes.
+The Presleys' Country Jubilee offers bluegrass, gospel and comedy, while the Moon River Theatre hosts everything from magic shows to comedy and Johnny Cash tributes.

-Families will love Branson's theme parks, Silver Dollar City, Celebration City, and White Water.
-Silver Dollar City is the largest, and visitors can easily spend at least two days here; the theme park boasts a separate water park called White Water.
-Branson also has some interesting museums; on the slightly tacky end is the Hollywood Wax Museum and Ripley's Believe It or Not, however there are some fascinating educational experiences to be had in the Ozark history exhibits of the Ralph Foster Museum and the stunning replicas and multimedia attractions of Titanic: The World's Largest Titanic Museum.
-Children of all ages can enjoy the World's Largest Toy Museum.
+Branson is also a favourite theme park destination.
+Silver Dollar City is the largest theme park, and visitors can easily spend at least two days here; the theme park boasts a separate water park called White Water.
+Branson also has some interesting museums: on the slightly tacky end is the Hollywood Wax Museum and Ripley's Believe It or Not; however, there are some fascinating educational experiences to be had in the Ozark history exhibits of the Ralph Foster Museum and the stunning replicas and multimedia attractions of Titanic, displaying all sorts of exhibits from the famous ship.
+Children of all ages can enjoy the World's Largest Toy Museum as well.

-There are plenty of outdoor attractions and activities in Branson as well, including horseback riding, river cruises, wine tasting, golf, parasailing, zipline canopy tours, berry-picking and kayaking.
+There are plenty of outdoor attractions and activities in Branson too, including horseback riding, river cruises, wine tasting, golf, parasailing, zipline canopy tours, berry-picking and kayaking.

-Branson can get uncomfortably crowded in peak season, and travelers without children looking for nightlife may be disappointed.
+Branson can get uncomfortably crowded in peak season, and travellers without children looking for nightlife may be disappointed.